teanijarv/mribrew/README.md

 ### Dependencies
 Make sure you have all the necessary dependencies installed and the data is organized as per the above structure.

+- FSL
+- Nipype
-- numpy
+- Graphviz
-- dipy
+- MRtrix3
-- nipype
+- DIPY
-- (probably is more -> adding soon!)

 ## Contribution